Real Results: mid-year success stories, Bonus Story

 This one’s personal.

-As any parent knows, command-and-control doesn’t work for long.
-I’ve often fallen into that mode—being the “know-it-all dad” offering advice on performance, direction, or life.
+As any parent knows, command-and-control doesn't work for long.
+I've fallen into that trap from time to time—being the "know-it-all dad" offering advice on performance, direction, or life.

-But over time, I’ve learned to lead differently.
-To stop managing (aka nagging) and start showing up with what the Leadership Circle calls Creative Leadership—less directing, more listening.
+Over time, I've learned to lead differently.
+To stop managing (aka nagging) and start showing up with what The Leadership Circle calls Creative Leadership—less directing, more listening.
 More trust, more encouragement, and a clearer focus on relationship.
-Not letting go of the vision but making space for him to own it.
+Not letting go of the vision, but making space for him to own it.

 The result?

-For me: the joy of walking alongside him.
-Celebrating the highs, navigating the lows, and living the work I do with leaders every day—but, as a dad.
+For me: The joy of walking alongside him celebrating the highs, navigating the lows, and living the work I do with leaders every day—but this time, as a dad.

 Next